adamchainz/flake8-comprehensions/README.rst

 C400-402: Unnecessary generator - rewrite as a ``<list/set/dict>`` comprehension.
 ---------------------------------------------------------------------------------

+Rules:

+* C400 Unnecessary generator - rewrite as a list comprehension.
+* C401 Unnecessary generator - rewrite as a set comprehension.
+* C402 Unnecessary generator - rewrite as a dict comprehension.

 It's unnecessary to use ``list``, ``set``, or ``dict`` around a generator expression, since there are equivalent comprehensions for these types.
 For example: